Kodmit/sf4-userbundle/README.md

 After the `composer require kodmit/userbundle`, you have only 2 steps to have your user area working.

 #### Step 1 :
-Launch this command : `php bin/console kodmit:userbundle:init`
+Launch this command : `php bin/console kod:userbundle:init`

 #### Step 2 :
 Update your database schema, you can now access the bundle via `/login`, `/register` and add fields to your user in the User entity generated in `src/Entity/User.php`.